nsmithuk/naughty-nameserver/README.md

 > testing (where needed) but exposes the server to vulnerabilities such as cache poisoning and other attack vectors that
 > DNSSEC typically protects against.
 Use this server only in controlled testing scenarios.

-When a specific key algorithm is not mention the default of `ECDSA P-256 SHA256` is used.

 # Usage

+All test domains are prefixed with the label `test.`.
+They are all designed to return a single A record with the IP address `192.0.2.53`.
+In the case of the lookup being performed via a DNSSEC aware resolver, then this A record should _not_ be returned for domains that are designed to return an invalid response.

+Note - when a specific key algorithm is not mentioned below, the default of `ECDSA P-256 SHA256` is used.

-## Invalid Endpoints
+## Invalid Domains

 ### DS miss-match with the CSK used to sign the zone's records
 This zone returns two CSK DNSKEYs.
 One signs all the records, and the other aligns with the zone's DS record.